Skip to contents

 • verbose

-This and many other mnirs functions may return warnings and informational messages which are useful for troubleshooting and data validation.
+TRUE by default; this and most mnirs functions will return warnings and informational messages which are useful for troubleshooting and data validation.
 This option can be used to silence those messages. mnirs messages can be silenced globally for a session by setting options(mnirs.verbose = FALSE).

 ## {mnirs} includes sample files from a few NIRS devices